tytydraco/yessleep/out/I_was_a_security_guard_at_Outer_Lights_Productions_for_15_years_Im_ready_to_confess_about_what_happened_there.md

 "Do you want this job?"

-The chill from the previous night's air was fresh lingered in my bones.
-I was out of gas, and had only two blankets two my name.
-That rat cloth I had gotten from St. Mary's weren't holding up as we ran into October, and I didn't know how many more nights in the Acura I could handle.
+The chill from the previous night's air still lingered in my bones.
+I was out of gas, and had only two blankets to my name.
+That rat cloth I had gotten from St. Mary's wasn't holding up as we ran into October, and I didn't know how many more nights in the Acura I could handle.

 "Yes, sir.
 I do."